mashtii85/crewmeister/README.md

 styled-components: Well it's been years I am working with styled-components and it's really nice. you can provide themes and have css in js.

-prettier/linter: it's a must that every application should follow the same pattern and I think with prettier and linter we can reach this goal
+prettier/linter: it's a must that every application should follow the same pattern and I think with prettier and linter we can reach this goal. for linting all projects and libs:
+Run `npm run lint`

 nextjs
 For now I am only using the power of nextjs pagination and no more